Hyperdimension Neptunia

-Hyperdimension Neptunia (超次元ゲイム ネプテューヌ, Chōjigen Geimu Neputyūnu) is a series of role-playing video games produced by Compile Heart and Idea Factory, which revolves around and parodies the real-life video gaming industry and other forms of Japanese culture.
-The series has also branched off into a manga, light novel and anime media franchise series.
+Hyperdimension Neptunia (超次元ゲイム ネプテューヌ, Chōjigen Geimu Neputyūnu) is a series of role-playing video games produced by Compile Heart and Idea Factory, which revolves around and parodies the real-life video gaming industry usually from a Japanese perspective along with parodies of other forms of Japanese otaku subcultures.
+The series has also branched off into other forms of media, such as a manga, light novel and an anime.

-The series debuted in Japan on August 19, 2010, with the video game of the same name for the PlayStation 3, and received sequels: Hyperdimension Neptunia mk2 (2011), Hyperdimension Neptunia Victory (2012), and Megadimension Neptunia VII (2015) as the last of the main series.
-All the main games have been remade (the first three as "Re;Birth") and since then multiple spin-off and crossover games have also been released for various platforms.
+The series debuted in Japan on August 19, 2010, with the video game of the same name for the PlayStation 3, and received sequels: Hyperdimension Neptunia mk2 (2011), Hyperdimension Neptunia Victory (2012), and Megadimension Neptunia VII (2015) as the last of the main series, until the release of Hyperspace Neptunia Unlimited (2026).
+All previously released main games have been remade at least once (such as the first three as the "Re;Birth" trilogy) and since then multiple spin-offs and crossover games have also been released for various platforms.

 An anime television series adaptation, titled Hyperdimension Neptunia: The Animation, aired in Japan between July and September 2013.
 An OVA, titled Nepu no Natsuyasumi, was released in July 2019.
 A second OVA, titled Nep Nep Darake no Festival, was released in October 2022, and third OVA, titled Hidamari no Little Purple, was released in April 2023.

 Setting

-Games within the series takes place in the world of Gamindustri (a pun on "game industry"), which is divided into four regions/nations, each ruled by one CPU: Planeptune, Lastation, Lowee, and Leanbox.
+Games within the series takes place in the world of Gamindustri (a pun on "game industry"), which is divided into four regions/nations, each ruled by one Goddess CPU: Planeptune, Lastation, Lowee, and Leanbox.
 Each region is completely different from the others in appearance and atmosphere, with each representing a specific video game console.
 Lastation represents the PlayStation, Lowee represents the Wii, and Leanbox represents the Xbox, while Planeptune represents the cancelled Sega Neptune.
 In the beginning of the story, the four goddesses are fighting each other for "shares" in a war known as the Console War.
 Shares are the manifestation of the belief citizens put into their goddess, and without shares, a goddess dies.
 Because some of the games feature time and/or dimension travel there are slight differences in the settings for each title.